heapsource/fire/docs/specs/priest.v.1.0.md

 Clears the last error in the expression block.

+### Paths

+Paths are used in expressions like "@get" to retrieve any nested value inside a variable including the variable itself.

+Paths can only have two type of access: property names or indexes.
+You use property names to access members of some object including the root variable.

+The following path retrieves a variable called "name":

+     name

+The following path retrieves the value of the *property* name inside the 'person' variable:

+     person.name

+The following path retrieves the *index* 2 of the 'names' variable, which turns to be an array:

+     names[2]

+The following path retrieves the name of first person in the list:

+     persons[0]

+The following path retrieves the tags of the first post:

+     blog.posts[0].tags

 ## Compiler & Runtime Errors Table
     Error Code			Message
 	JS1001				Key KEY_NAME was found in a expression block.
 Regular JSON keys and expression keys can not be mixed at the same level of the document.